pldn/LDWizard-old/README.md

 - the maximum file size supported by modern web browsers
 - the performance of the conversion script

-To stay well within these limits, LW Wizard supports CSV source files of at most 50 MB (uncompressed) in size.
+To stay well within these limits, LD Wizard supports CSV source files of at most 50 MB (uncompressed) in size.

 Secondly, LD Wizard sets a limit to the number of rows and columns that it supports:
 - the maximum number of columns is 30.